Go Solar ‘4 Our Future’

 Federal Tax Incentive

 The system cost can be taken as a credit against your federal income taxes for the year you install your system.
 If your tax credit exceeds your tax liability in the year that you install the system, you can carry forward unused credits for a limited period of time.
 Any additional work such as tree removal, roof replacement, or electrical system upgrades that are done as part of the solar installation will usually qualify for the tax credit (please consult a tax professional about your personal situation).
-The federal tax credit for systems installed in 2022 is 26%; it will be 22% in 2023, and will expire in 2024 unless renewed by Congress.
+The federal tax credit for systems installed starting in 2023 is 30%.

 • 15% of the system cost can be taken as a Massachusetts state tax credit, up to a maximum of $1,000.

-• Purchases of residential solar systems are exempt from Massahusetts state sales tax.
+• Purchases of residential solar systems are exempt from Massachusetts state sales tax.

 • Under Massachusetts law, the installation of a solar PV system is exempt from property tax increases for the first 20 years of use.
 Your property taxes can go up for other reasons, but they cannot be raised due to the addition of a solar PV system for the first 20 years of ownership.